naggie/vosbox/README.md

 The idea is that avoiding fulltext search queries with multiple wildcards results in a speed increase.

+# Configuration

+In order to choose a different indexer, simply create `var/config.php` and define the constant `INDEXER` to be either `sqlite` or `keystore`.
+Redis is also planned, and will involve defining some more constants.

 ----

 Vosbox uses the following excellent libraries: